reyner/olinjs-3-hw/README.md

 `/ingredient/new`

-So this should probably be the first enpoint you make, as all your other endpoints rely on the data which this endpoint create.
+So this should probably be the first endpoint you make, as all your other endpoints rely on the data which this endpoint creates.

+So what are we looking for here?
+Basically something simple, like this: